Opentrons/opentrons/api/docs/v2/new_pipette.rst

         # This is now at 50 ul/s as well
         pipette.dispense(50, plate['A1'])

-        # Also slow down the blow out flow rate from its default
+        # Also slow down the blow out flowrate from its default
         pipette.flow_rate.blow_out = 100
         pipette.aspirate(50, plate['A1'])
         # This will be much slower